Evaluation of Position-related Information in Multipath Components for Indoor Positioning: CRLB on the Position Error

 Next we consider the same setup as before, but assume the clock offsets $\clockoffvec$ to be unknown parameters.
-The differences between arrival times still provide position information in this case, hence it has been named TDoA.
+The differences between arrival times still provide position information in this case.
 When using multiple anchors, we distinguish two different scenarios where either the clocks of all anchors are synchronized among each other, or alternatively no synchronization is present at all.
 While this does not affect the signal parameter FIM, we need to take it into account when performing the parameter transformation.
-Apart from the partial derivatives $\bL = \pa \bT / \pa \clockoffvec$, the terms of the Jacobian are identical for ToA and TDoA, resulting in
+Apart from the partial derivatives $\bL = \pa \bT / \pa \clockoffvec$, the terms of the Jacobian are identical for Multipath-Sync and Multipath-NSync, resulting in

 where $\bL\anchoridx = \pa \btau\anchoridx / \pa \clockoffvec$ and $D_{\clockoffvec}$ is the length of $\clockoffvec$.